Aberdeen Lodge couple ‘seriously distorted’ legal battle result

 Aberdeen Lodge in Sandymount.

-Patrick Halpin and his partner Ann Keane, owners of the Aberdeen Lodge hotel in Sandymount, Dublin, had engaged in a high profile media campaign distorting the results of decisions of the Supreme Court and Court of Appeal decisions that they should hand over the premises to a receiver, Mr Justice David Barniville was told.
+Patrick Halpin and his partner, Ann Keane, owners of the Aberdeen Lodge hotel in Sandymount, Dublin, had engaged in a high-profile media campaign distorting the results of decisions of the Supreme Court and Court of Appeal that they should hand over the premises to a receiver, Mr Justice David Barniville was told.

 The Court of Appeal granted a stay on the repossession pending determination of their application to the Supreme Court for a further appeal, Mr Ferriter said.

 On February 15th last, the Supreme Court rejected their application.
-That gave the receiver the immediate right to take possession but he wrote to the couple and gave them a further six weeks to voluntarily leave, Mr Ferriter said.
+That gave the receiver the immediate right to take possession but he wrote to the couple and gave them a further six weeks to leave voluntarily, Mr Ferriter said.

 On March 28th, the receiver’s agents arrived at the hotel to be met with “a barrage of media” with Ms Keane and Mr Halpin making it clear they would not leave, counsel said.

-They then “embarked on a high profile media campaign and appeared live on the Miriam O’Callaghan show in which they have seriously an wrongly distorted what happened in the Supreme Court and the Court of Appeal”, counsel said.
+They then “embarked on a high-profile media campaign and appeared live on the Miriam O’Callaghan show in which they have seriously and wrongly distorted what happened in the Supreme Court and the Court of Appeal”, counsel said.

-They are clearly experienced hoteliers and clearly are able to make a living, he said.
+They were clearly experienced hoteliers and clearly were able to make a living, he said.

 The receiver had no desire to have them committed to prison but is hoping that, by the time the attachment and committal application is heard, “sense may prevail”.

-She asked for more time than the three-to-four weeks sought by the receiver.
+She asked for more time than the three-four weeks sought by the receiver.

 Mr Justice Barniville said he was prepared to give her four weeks and said any replying affidavit to the receiver’s application should be in the week before.